 SAT and ACT test dates prior to November 15th will release results in time for scores to be considered with early action or early decision applications.
 If students are applying regular decision, test dates through December 15th will provide results in time for scores to be considered with their application.
 To learn more about our SAT policy, please visit our Frequently Asked Questions page.

 Beginning with the class of fall 2017, students who have taken a standardized test and who choose to enroll at Saint Anselm College will be required to submit their test scores upon enrollment.
 Test scores may be used for academic advisement purposes.

 About 98% of our students receive a need-based grant or scholarship through Saint Anselm College.
 Merit scholarships can range between $7,000 and $21,000 and are based on rigor of high-school curriculum, secondary school grade-point average, rank in class (if provided), standardized test scores (if submitted), overall superior academic performance, and extracurricular involvement.
 The average financial aid award is about $25,400.
 More information can be found on our Tuition & Financial Aid page.

 We welcome group visits from high schools throughout the year.
-If you are interested in bringing a group to our campus, please complete a visit request form on our visit page.
-For additional questions, please contact Sean Racine, Assistant Director of Admission.
+If you are interested in bringing a group to our campus, please complete a visit request form on our Visit Saint Anselm page.
+For additional questions, please contact Lee Joyce, Assistant Director of Admission.